-The selections you perform must meet the following criteria.
+The selections you perform/declaim must meet the following criteria.

-Students must select their monologues from the 2019 Monologue Packet, provided by the ESU.
-The packet has been updated for the 2018-2019 season and now includes 250 monologues from more than 120 characters in all 38 plays.
+Students must select their monologues from the 2020 Monologue Packet, provided by the ESU on our website.
+The packet has been updated for this season and includes 250 monologues from more than 120 characters in all 38 plays.
 The selections offer a variety of monologues, of 15 to 22 lines a piece; students may select any monologue, regardless of gender.
 Selections have been taken from the Folger Digital Texts resource (folgerdigitaltexts.org).
+The monologues chosen by last year's national finalists have been removed and will not be eligible at the 2020 ESU National Shakespeare Competition.